-What to ExpectAn amazing combination of great bicycling and fabulous food experiences.
+What to ExpectAn amazing combination of great bicycling and fabulous culinary experiences.

-Perfect for cyclists who prefer shorter distances and non-hilly terrain.
+Perfect for cyclists who prefer non-hilly terrain.
 Bicycle paths allow us to enter and exit towns easily.

 NotesIf this sounds great but you'd like a shorter tour check out our Cycling Italy's Culinary Delights: Emilia Romagna tour, which shortens this itinerary by 3 days.